isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 * 1/4 tsp garlic powder
 * 1 tsp lime juice

 There's room for play here.
 If it's too spicy, add mayo.
 If there's not enough kick, add sriracha.
 Keep in mind this sauce it meant to be applied heavily, and you'll be putting a lot of it on the final dish.
-Basically, it shouldn't be very spicy unless you're really into that.
+Basically, it should be mild unless you want it spicier than a level 4.

 Also, feel free to double or triple the recipe, but this should be enough for 2-4 people.

 **Bulgogi Sauce**

 I recommend making this vs buying it.
 I bought some from an Asian store, and the flavor profile isn't quite the same.
 It's way too strong in flavor.
 Cupbop has more of an Americanized version that's sweeter and less overwhelming with the other flavors.
-The basic ingredients are soy sauce, brown sugar, garlic (crushed), grated ginger, sesame oil, and apple or pear or pineapple juice (weird I know).

 Here's what I've done:

 * 3/4 cup soy sauce
-* 3/4 cup apple juice
+* 3/4 cup apple juice (pineapple and pear also work)
 * 3/4 cup brown sugar
 * 5/8 tsp garlic powder
 * 1/2 tsp black pepper